tarikbouari/tarikbouari/README.md

 <img src="https://komarev.com/ghpvc/?username=tarikbouari&label=Profile%20views&color=0e75b6&style=flat" alt="tarikbouari" />
 </p>

-<h3 >A passionate Fullstack developer from Ghana and currently a student at Microverse </h3>
+<h3 >A passionate full-stack developer ready for adventure.</h3>

 <p>I describe myself as a creative person that loves to merge things in order to get an awesome result.
 I always like to make things perfect and I believe there is no limit to creativity.
 “The true sign of intelligence is not knowledge, but imagination.” — Albert Einstein

 I'm passionate about design and technology.
-As a software developer, I love coding challenges and problems solving in order to build web application to improve users' experience.
-My carreer goal is to build and share my knowledge around the world while working on open source project. </p>
+As a software developer, I love coding challenges and problem-solving in order to build efficient web applications to improve users' experiences.
+My career goal is to share my knowledge around the world while working on open-source projects.</p>

 - 🌱 I’m currently learning **Javascript, React, Redux, Ruby, Rails**